 The chart above shows changes and trends in water temperature between March and August of 2010. |

-CLC Water Monitoring Program shows that water quality at Crystal Lake has maintained high levelThe attractiveness of Crystal Lake for uses of all kinds has continued to grow, with record numbers of people enjoying the lake in recent years – a growth accentuated by COVID as people wanted to cool off in outdoor, socially-distanced way.
+CLC Water Monitoring Program shows water quality at Crystal Lake has maintained high level since 2014The attractiveness of Crystal Lake for uses of all kinds has continued to grow, with record numbers of people enjoying the lake in recent years – a growth accentuated by COVID as people wanted to cool off in outdoor, socially-distanced way.
+2024 could set a new record for human enjoyment of the Lake, given the re-opening of Levingston Cove (closed in 2023).

 The good news is that the CLC monitoring program has shown no deterioration in water quality since the early part of the last decade.
 We venture out in a rowboat from April through November to test for temperature, clarity, dissolved oxygen, E. Coli and Enterococci and nutrients (the latter three contracted out to a lab).
 Please note that the City also tests the water weekly near the swim area during the June to the August season for bacteria.
 City results are available if you click on this link .
 There have been, and will likely continue to be, occasional algal blooms in Crystal Lake, as there are in many shallower and warmer bodies of water in Massachusetts that are nearby to development.
-We do believe that the City’s treatment of the water with aluminum sulfate in May of 2020 and May of 2022 to help decrease phosphorous has been a significant contributing factor in maintaining water clarity.
+The City of Newton treated the lake in May 2020 and May 2022 with aluminum sulfate.
+Since then, there has been only one very minor algal bloom, in late September of 2022.
+The last major (but brief) blooms were in September 2106 and August 2019.
 The City’s catch basin filter program (began 2013) repair of the sewer lines (2014) near the lake have also likely contributed to the lake’s stability.
 Neither the CLC nor the City can detect any detriment to the Lake’s water quality even with the increased use.
 Our monitoring program will continue to serve as an early alert system should things change.
 Below are graphs of water clarity and oxygenation since 2014.
 Historical data regarding bacteria and nutrients is available as well -- it also shows (with only isolated and occasional exceptions) little change since 2014. |

 Crystal Lake Conservancy